What is the main source of law authorising this entity form?

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

 Under Slovenian law there is a special regime for small, medium and large companies.
-If a company meets the threshold requirements then it must comply with the provisions as set out for that regime.
-The difference pertains especially to business books and annual reports as well as the difference in various penalties.
+If a company meets certain threshold requirements, it must comply with the provisions as set out for the regime to which it belongs.
+Differences among the regimes primarily relate to business records and annual reports and penalties.

 There are also certain special provisions for public d.d.